 - Practical Research Methods.

-Plus, optional modules depending on your chosen pathway:
+Plus, depending on your chosen pathway, modules from:

 - Creative Industries and Cultural Value